ryedin/site/_posts/2016-11-11-docker-in-production.md

 ## A Recipe For Success

-If you do need to run Docker in production, this recipe is working well for us at Convox:
+If you do need to run Docker in production yourself, this recipe is working well for us at Convox:

 * ECS Optimized AMI for the OS
     * Amazon Linux